freebsd/freebsd-src/contrib/libarchive/README.md

   * 7-Zip archives
   * Microsoft CAB format
   * LHA and LZH archives
-  * RAR archives (with some limitations due to RAR's proprietary status)
+  * RAR and RAR 5.0 archives (with some limitations due to RAR's proprietary status)
   * XAR archives

 The library also detects and handles any of the following before evaluating the archive: